Club: Robur Siena | Opening: 1938 | Capacity: 15,373

 History and description

-Stadio Artemio Franchi opened on the 8th of December 1938 with a friendly match between Siena and Empoli.
+Stadio Artemio Franchi opened on 8 December 1938 with a friendly match between Siena and Empoli.

 Stadio Artemio Franchi lies on the edge of Siena’s historic centre, right next to the Basilica di San Domenico.
 It is just a 5-minute walk from the central square Piazza del Campo or the Duomo.